Jeffryin/IBM-Data-Science-Course/README.md

 ## Table of Contents:

-- sql
--   using sql to clean and filter up data, transform and normalize data, join and merge datasets, and extract meaningful insights
+- SQL: using sql to clean and filter up data, transform and normalize data, join and merge datasets, and extract meaningful insights while being familiar with relational databases.
+- Data Analysis using Python: pandas, NumPy, MatPlotlib and other libraries

+### SQL